Cajun Ecomonics

 The whole town is now out of debt.
 However, no one produced anything and no one earned anything and no one has anything left.

-And that, my friend, is how the United States Government conducts business on a regular basis.
+And unfortunately, my friend, this is how the United States Government conducts business on a regular basis.

 0 thoughts on “Cajun Ecomonics”